Magwit/prague_tourism_black_box_testing/README.md

 ## Learning Selenium and pytest by testing the official tourist website for Prague

-This project is biulkd just to practice Selenium and pytest on a site.
+This project is made just to practice Selenium and pytest on a site.
 Compared with the first project the intention is to make progress on the following points:

 - more deliberate use of pytest fixture